zerospiel/docs/docs/quickstart-1-mgmt-node-and-cluster.md

 export KUBECONFIG=./KUBECONFIG
 ```

 At this point, your newly-installed kubectl should be able to interoperate with the k0s management cluster with administrative privileges.
-Test to see that the cluster is ready (usually takes about one minute):
+Test to see that the cluster is ready (this usually takes about one minute):

 ```shell
 kubectl get nodes